Dymphna Cusack: Career

+Cusack early career was as a school teacher in NSW, including Sydney Girls High School where she wrote and produced plays for the students.

 Cusack wrote twelve novels (two of which were collaborations), eleven plays, three travel books, two children's books and one non-fiction book.
 Her collaborative novels were Pioneers on Parade (1939) with Miles Franklin, and Come In Spinner (1951) with Florence James.
+Cusack's experience of collaborative writing with each of these co-authors, and the challenge of getting published, she described in correspondence as well as with Florence James with whom when she shared a house 'Pinegrove'.

 The play Red Sky at Morning was filmed in 1944, starring Peter Finch.
 The biography Caddie, the Story of a Barmaid, to which Cusack wrote an introduction and helped the author write, was produced as the film Caddie in 1976.
 The novel Come In Spinner was produced as a television series by the Australian Broadcasting Corporation in 1989, and broadcast in March 1990.

 Family

 Her younger brother, John, was also an author, writing the war novel They Hosed Them Out under the pseudonym John Beede, which was first published in 1965; an expanded edition under the author's real name, John Bede Cusack, was published in 2012 by Wakefield Press, edited and annotated by Robert Brokenmouth.